charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 ### Highway Network

-A "highway network" is a multi-layer perceptron equipped with a "skip-connection", that is, a connection to the output layer with no activation function.
+A "highway network" is a gated multi-layer perceptron equipped with a "skip-connection", that is, a connection to the output layer with no activation function.
 These kinds of network are extremely popular these days and have achieved state-of-the-art results in image classification tasks.
 They are especially useful in very deep neural networks because they help backpropagate the error better (the fact that there is a